Morrisseau Art Specialists.

 Exceptionally Significant Paintings.

 Kinsman Robinson Galleries (KRG) enjoyed a long, close association with Norval Morrisseau.
-KRG represented Norval Morrisseau from 1989 until his death in 2007 at age 76.
+KRG’s principals possess extensive experience and knowledge of Morrisseau’s artwork.
+KRG represented Norval Morrisseau from 1989 until his death in 2007, so we’re well-versed in Morrisseau’s genuine paintings and their unique qualities.
 KRG specializes in Norval Morrisseau art of exceptional calibre and significance.
 Our Internet presence underscores KRG's commitment to protecting Norval Morrisseau’s reputation and preserving the value of genuine works by the artist.
 Morrisseau art blog »

 THE BEARDMORE GARDEN PARTY